the Baltic consonants š, ž, č are written out as sh, zh, ch.

 pastaras next

-pāst to provide (Inf)
+pastot to become (Inf)

-pasuprēs shelves
+pasupres shelves

-pataukinsnā assurance, promise
+pataukinsna assurance, promise

 pataukint to assure (Inf)